Hanover Township, Luzerne County, Pennsylvania: Geography

 According to the United States Census Bureau, the township has a total area of 49.8 km2, of which 48.9 km2 is land and 0.9 km2, or 1.82%, is water.
 The Susquehanna River drains the municipality and separates it from Larksville Borough, Plymouth Borough, and Plymouth Township.
 The north side of the township — near the river — is mainly low-lying (500 to 650 ft above sea level); most of the township's homes and businesses reside in the northern and central portions of the township.
 The southern portion of the municipality is mountainous, rising to 2148 ft at the summit of Haystack Mountain on the southeast border.
 The township lies directly between the cities of Wilkes-Barre and Nanticoke.

 The main thoroughfares in Hanover Township are the South Cross Valley Expressway (PA 29), the four-lane Sans Souci Parkway (locally pronounced "San Suey"), and the two-lane South Main Street.
-The former connects I-81 in the southeast with U.S. 11 in West Nanticoke (Plymouth Township), while the latter two connect Wilkes-Barre and Nanticoke.
+The former connects I-81 in the southeast with U.S. 11 in West Nanticoke which connects Wilkes-Barre and Nanticoke.

 I-81 and PA 309 provide access to Hazleton, Wilkes-Barre Township, and Scranton.
-In the northern portion of the community, the Carey Ave Bridge (also known as the 1st Battalion, 109th Field Artillery Pennsylvania Army National Guard Bridge) crosses over the Susquehanna River and links Hanover Township to the Boroughs of Plymouth and Larksville.
-The villages of Hanover include Askam, Breslau, Buttonwood, Dundee, Hanover Green, Iona, Korn Krest, Lee Park, Lower Askam, Lyndwood, Newtown, and Preston.
-The township is part of Hanover Area School District, which is located in the middle of Luzerne County.
+In the northern portion of the community, the Carey Ave Bridge, also known as the 1st Battalion, 109th Field Artillery Pennsylvania Army National Guard Bridge. crosses the Susquehanna River, linking Hanover Township to Plymouth and Larksville.

+Hanover's 12 villages are Askam, Breslau, Buttonwood, Dundee, Hanover Green, Iona, Korn Krest, Lee Park, Lower Askam, Lyndwood, Newtown, and Preston.
+The township is part of Hanover Area School District, which is located in central Luzerne County.